josefkrajkar/Pewpewpew/README.md

  - Create static example on Surge - Done :)
  - Write comments in English
  - Use Flow - Done :)
- - Write unit tests with Jest and Enzyme
+ - Write unit tests with Jest and Enzyme - Done :)